railsbridge-boston/cookbook/README.md

 page", and add a password.
 Now you have something to fill in the "Event registration link" with.

-It will still pop up on the Railsbridge Boston web site, which pulls in Eventbrite events automatically.
+It will still pop up on the RailsBridge Boston web site, which pulls in Eventbrite events automatically.
 To hide registrations links, run `heroku config:set HIDE_REGISTRATION=true -a railsbridge-boston`.